150 DuBois St. Suite #3

-The PMC BiSerial family has been updated to include a Spartan III [Xilinx] based card with expanded capabilities..
+The PMC BiSerial family has been updated to include a Spartan III [Xilinx] based card with expanded capabilities.
 Building on the knowledge and experience gathered from multiple IP and PMC BiSerial implementations and adding in the latest technology has created the PMC-BiSerial-III.
-The BiSerial III features completely isolated FIFOs with 32 bit ports for increased adaptability and performance.
-The [34] RS-485 / LVDS buffers have programmable termination, and direction control.
-Half-Duplex, Full-Duplex and single ended systems can be configured with software and VHDL.
+The BiSerial III features completely isolated FIFO´s with 32 bit ports for increased adaptability and performance.
+The FIFO´s can be configured to support RX or TX or both directions.
+The [34] RS-485 / LVDS buffers have individual programmable termination, and direction controls allowing for any combination of "In´s and Out´s".
+Half-Duplex, Full-Duplex and uni-directional systems can be configured with software and VHDL.
 The denser, faster FPGA will implement the most complex state-machines.
-If you need conduction cooling the PMC BiSerial III Trans is available.

-The PMC-BiSerial-III has 34 transceivers which can be used for any combination of input and output functions.
+PMC-BiSerial-III has 34 transceivers which can be used for any combination of input and output functions.
 Parallel and serial data, multiple channels, and different hand-shaking schemes can be implemented with the quantity of IO on the PMC-BiSerial.
-The RS-485 transceivers support up to 40 Mhz clock and data rates.
+RS-485 transceivers support up to 40 Mhz clock and data rates.
 The LVDS transceivers are rated at better than 200 MHz.

-Channelized DMA is an important feature of the PMC-BiSerial-III design.
-With channelized DMA you have a separate DMA engine for each channel within the PMC BiSerial III design.
+"Channelized DMA"™ is an important feature of the PMC-BiSerial-III design.
+With "Channelized DMA"™ you have a separate DMA engine for each transmitter and each receiver within each channel.
 Each state-machine can be serviced independently with DMA without requiring intervention from the host.
-Large data transfers can happen between multiple connection while the CPU is off doing something else.
-In non channelized designs the CPU will have to intervene each time a different port needs to be serviced.
+Large data transfers can happen between multiple connections while the CPU is off doing something else.
+In non-channelized designs the CPU will have to intervene each time a different port needs to be serviced.
 With a channelized approach the hardware takes care of the local arbitration, and eliminates the intervention for better system performance and less latency.

-If your situation demands a custom application then we will update the Xilinx FPGA.
-Send us your timing and we will send you the interface....
+If your situation demands a custom application we will update the Xilinx FPGA and IO components.
+Send us your timing and we will send you the interface.
+Please refer to the bottom of this page for previously completed "customerized" PMC BiSerial III implementations.

 email us your wish list or call today